Frequently asked questions

 Level 3 - High Risk to re-offend

-Level 4 - Sexually Violent Predator
+Level 4 - Sexually Dangerous Person

 A convicted Sex Offender, who is assigned a risk level of 1, 2, or 3, is required to come in to the Sheriff's Office every 6 months to re-register.
 A level 4 Sex Offender is required to come in every 3 months to re-register.